What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 How to Check Your Car’s Oil Level

-Checking your oil is super easy and prevents running out.
-I do this every month, and here’s how I do it:
+Checking your oil is quick and prevents running out.
+Here’s exactly how to do it:

 Step 1: Park on Level Ground

 Make sure your car is on a flat surface.
-I park in my driveway to get an accurate reading.
+Parking on a slope will throw off the dipstick reading.

 Step 2: Turn Off the Engine